KeckObservatory/mKTL/doc/configuration.rst

 Daemons
 -------

-Refer to the protocol document for the expected format of a CONFIG request and response.
+Refer to the :ref:`protocol document <protocol>` for the expected format of a :ref:`CONFIG request and response <request>`.
 Only one aspect of the response is addressed here: the 'data' value included in the response, which is a dictionary of dictionaries, each dictionary representing a configuration 'block', keyed by the unique identifier (UUID) associated with that block, providing a complete description of a single daemon's items; the sum of the per-UUID blocks is intended to represent the full namespace of a store, spanning the full set of daemons composing that store.

 For example, the 'kpfguide' store may contain multiple daemons, and therefore multiple configuration blocks::